 There are many challenges facing humans today.
 Food for thought is a research program that uses food as a starting point from which to explore more sustainable material engagements around the everyday, intimate, mundane—socially, culturally and politically potent—aesthetically rich act of eating.
 Eating is a fundamental human activity.
 Everybody eats, not only to survive, but also to thrive.
-Food for thought uses participatory Research through Design, combining material and cultural interactions, to better understand the use of doing-it-together biology as design practice, and cultural issues and opportunities for uptake in the domain of food.
+Food for thought uses participatory Research through Design, combining material and cultural interactions, to better understand cultural issues and opportunities in the domain of food.
 The program thus asks how our material engagements might be more nourishing.

-see individual project pages, or the colophon (in the sidebar) for a full list of credits
+see the colophon (in the sidebar) for collaborator credits